nathaneltitane/dextop/README.md

 For the best possible experience, make sure to have:

-- A modern Android device with 64 bit ARM processor (Android 7.0 or above: Termux limitation - Avoid Android 11/12/13 when and if possible: read more regarding the [Phantom Process Killer](https://issuetracker.google.com/issues/205156966))
+- **A modern Android device equipped with a 64 bit ARM processor** (Android 7.0 or above: Termux limitation - Avoid Android 11/12/13 when and if possible: read more regarding the [Phantom Process Killer](https://issuetracker.google.com/issues/205156966))
+- **Medium to high speed internet connectivity** (wifi or other: for setup, updates and additional package downloads)
 - Approximately 4GB in free storage on the device for symmetric setup (Termux and distribution container)
 - A mouse (bluetooth or other)
 - A keyboard (bluetooth or other)
 - A power source other than your battery (for extended work periods and performance requirements: Samsung DeX limitation)
 - A monitor (highly recommended for phones and small devices)
-- Medium to high speed internet connectivity (wifi or other: for setup, updates and additional package downloads)

 ### Software requirements: